 Ceilume's ceiling tiles, panels, tape, and strips require no special cleaning agents - just wipe them down with a soft, damp rag.
-Small, stubborn spots can be handled with cleaners such as Formula 409®.
+Small, stubborn spots can be handled with an all-purpose cleaner.

 Do not use cleaners containing organic solvents or other aggressive ingredients as they may affect the surface appearance of your tiles.
 Examples of these types of cleaners include chlorine bleach, liquid grease remover, strong detergents, and nail polish remover.